james182-dang/james182-dang/README.md

 Certified by Vanderbilt University.

+Currently working on the front-end aspect of my portfolio.

+Beginning work soon on my next project, Concertify.

 Feel free to reach out to me through linkedIn,

 or feel free to click on my twitter link on the left there and send me a message!